prabhakk-mw/jupyter-matlab-proxy/README.md

 * Kernels cannot restart MATLAB automatically when users explicitly shut MATLAB down using the `exit` command or through the web desktop interface.
 Users must manually start MATLAB through options provided when they click "Open MATLAB".

-* Startin R2022b onwards users can define functions directly in a notebook cell, but they are only accessible from within that cell.
+* Starting R2022b onwards users can define functions directly in a notebook cell, but they are only accessible from within that cell.

 * Some MATLAB commands are unavailable for use with notebooks.
 Typically these are command which require further interaction from users for example: `input`, `keyboard`.